HamedFathi/PostmanCollectionReader/README.md

 > Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.

-It library helps you to read a `Postman Collection v2.1` json file in C#.
+This library helps you to read a `Postman Collection v2.1` json file in C#.

 ### [Nuget](https://www.nuget.org/packages/PostmanCollectionReader)